idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 **WELL-BEING**

 - Are there any decisions you’re hung up on?
-- I’ve noticed you’re a little quieter than usual.
+- I've noticed you’re a little quieter than usual.
 Is there anything you’d like to talk about?
 - Do you feel stretched thin?
 (This wording is useful to measure subjective stress, not objective workload.)
 - What, if anything, did you used to do that you find you don’t have time for right now?
 - What is your takeaway from this discussion?
 (This is especially helpful to get to action steps from a thorny issue.)
 - In our last one-on-one you mentioned you were frustrated by X and wanted to try Y as a solution.
 How has that been going?
-- During this meeting you’ve mentioned that you’d like to pursue X. What steps can you take toward that before our next one-on-one?
+- During this meeting you've mentioned that you’d like to pursue X. What steps can you take toward that before our next one-on-one?
 - What could we change about work that would improve the rest of your life?

 **CONFLICT RESOLUTION**